 - c.
-Length of Exception-Available for the fall semester/quarter of 2020 through the fall semester of 2021/winter quarter of 2021-2022. - F. Students who are granted an exception based on military service in accordance with Paragraph E.9 above and who desire to enroll as a part-time student in an eligible postsecondary institution while on active duty shall be eligible on request for TOPS payment for such enrollment.
+Length of Exception.
+Available for the fall semester/quarter of 2020 through the summer semester/quarter of 2022. - F. Students who are granted an exception based on military service in accordance with Paragraph E.9 above and who desire to enroll as a part-time student in an eligible postsecondary institution while on active duty shall be eligible on request for TOPS payment for such enrollment.
 Any payment for part-time attendance under this Subsection shall count towards the student's maximum eligibility for up to the equivalent of eight full-time semesters of postsecondary education in part-time and full-time semesters.